-Evidence of leadership potential as documented by resume, recommendations and statement of intent.
+Evidence of leadership potential as documented by resume, recommendations and autobiographical sketch.

 Letters of recommendation must be current and should be completed by recent supervisors and/or academic advisors.
-The statement of intent must provide responses to a series of questions about change agentry and urban schools.
+The autobiographical sketch must explain reasons for applying to the program, professional goals and relevance of the program to achieving these goals.